vdclab/vdclab-wiki/VarSite.md

 - Users can look for diseases associated with a protein of interest or search for proteins with a disease of interest

 ## Ease of use
-> This database is easy to browse with two main ways to search for protiens.
-It is easy to find protiens from the graphical layout of human diseases on the body.
+> This database is easy to browse with two main ways to search for proteins.
+It is easy to find proteins from the graphical layout of human diseases on the body.

 ## Citation